Parcours – Professional Residency in Philanthropy

 • liability insurance

-• accommodations in Toronto from October 1-5 (5 nights)
+• accommodations in Toronto from September 29 to October 4 (5 nights) offered by Mercer Germain hotel, which we thank

-• two group dinners over the course of the workshop
+• one group dinner over the course of the workshop

 • various networking opportunities and professional meetings in the form of conferences and round tables